 Issued in June 2022, this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information making decisions or assessing accountability.
-The Statement will be effective for the Fund beginning with its fiscal year ending September 30, 2024.
-Management is currently evaluating the impact of the adoption of this Statement on the Fund's financial statements.
+The Fund implemented this Statement for fiscal year ended September 30, 2024 and had no significant impact to the Fund's financial reporting.